ysBach/ads2bibtex/README.md

 ## Other Notes
+### TODO?
+At the moment, you cannot change the original journal name into the ADS style macro. (macro -> full/iso4 is possible).

 ### `iso4`
 The `iso4/` is directly adopted from [`adlpr/iso4`](https://github.com/adlpr/iso4) (MIT license), and underwent minor tweaks to cope with the more recent LTWA version.